edgio-docs/edgio-docs/src/pages/guides/app_security/getting_started.md

 <Callout type="tip">

-  This tutorial covers how to set up a basic security configuration.
-However, you may use a [custom rule](custom_rules) to identify threats using custom criteria that takes into account your site's traffic profile to identify specific threats and to avoid false positives.
+  This tutorial covers how to set up basic application layer protection.
+However, our Business and Premier customers may use a [custom rule](custom_rules) to identify threats using custom criteria that takes into account your site's traffic profile to identify specific threats and to avoid false positives.